arnegue/NMEA-Seatalk-Multiplexer/README.md

 Python-Multiplexer for NMEA- and Seatalk-Devices

 ## Why
 I tried to work with [marnav](https://github.com/mariokonrad/marnav/)'s library.
 It is a huge and good project.
-But it seemed too complicated and over the top for me:
+But for me it seemed too complicated and over the top:

 * Written in C++
 * Many dependencies